MehdiHan/javascript30/16_css_text_shadow_mouse_move_effect/README.md

 ## Use

-Move your mouse around the h1 element and see what happens.
+Move your mouse everywhere in the window and see what happens.

 ## Stack